 My artwork is currently focused on two pathways: sculpture and collage.

 My sculpture is often described as defying categorization.
 My pieces are neither wholly painting nor sculpture, although they embody both processes.
 The design and composition of my sculpture are inspired by the forms, textures, light, color, and shapes found in nature.
 My sculpture is designed using CAD software before the building process begins.
 My sculptures are fabricated from wood and painted with oils and watercolor.
 I often use colored plexiglass, and collage elements as well.
 It’s personally satisfying working with my hands to fabricate my sculpture and acknowledges the importance of fine craftsmanship to strengthen my statement.

-As for my collage work, I use photography to record my observations and experiences and over the years have acquired a vast catalog of images, original and found.
-The images are used for reference tools in the studio but also to create stand-alone works of art.
-Using computer software to manipulate, combine photographs and add compositional elements I create complex compositions that suggest a narrative although none is intended.
-The process of creating my collages is an intuitive process of selection, composition design, and refinement.
+As for my collage work, I use photography to record my observations and experiences in nature.
+Over the years I have acquired a vast catalog of images, both original and found.
+These images are used for reference tools in the studio and also to create stand-alone works of art.
+Using computer software to manipulate, combine and add compositional elements photographs to create complex compositions that suggest a narrative that is open to personal interpretation.
+The process of creating my collages is an intuitive process of image selection, composition design and final refinement.